adishatic/sqm-mc-woocommerce/README.txt

 = What is the recommended way to sync larger stores? =

-To optimize the performance of your Squalomail integration we recommend running the queue in CLI mode.
+To optimize the performance of your SqualoMail integration we recommend running the queue in CLI mode.
 Please refer to [this guide](https://github.com/mailchimp/mc-woocommerce/wiki/Advanced-Queue-Setup-In-CLI-mode) in our Wiki.

 = Are multisite configurations supported?

 Multisites are supported, with a few caveats.
 Please refer to our [Wiki page](https://github.com/mailchimp/mc-woocommerce/wiki/Multisite-Setups) on this topic for more information.

-= Why aren't product categories being sent to Squalomail? = At this time, the synchronization of product categories from WooCommerce to Squalomail is not supported by the Squalomail API.
+= Why aren't product categories being sent to SqualoMail? = At this time, the synchronization of product categories from WooCommerce to SqualoMail is not supported by the SqualoMail API.

 = My sync is slow, or has stalled =
 - If you're using the current version of the plugin, it utilizes a queue system powered by [Action Scheduler](https://actionscheduler.org/).
 It depends on `WP_CRON` to be activated with your hosting provider.
 Please verify that it is enabled.